OFFICIAL VETO LEAGUE RULES

 1.09

-In the event that one or more teams have less than seven players, each offensive team shall provide the opposing team with a defensive second baseman.
-The second baseman must field as if he is on the defensive team and may not intentionally miss plays to help his/her team.
+In the event that one or more teams have less than seven players, each offensive team shall provide the opposing team with a defensive second or first baseman, decided on at the beginning of the inning by the batting team's captain.
+The second/first baseman must field as if he is on the defensive team and may not intentionally miss plays to help his/her team.
 Failure to comply with this rule will result in an out being awarded to the defensive team.

 1.10

-In the event that one or more teams have less than six players, any batted ball toward right field shall be ruled an out.
-Right field is considered anything to the right side of second base extended to the midpoint of the center-field wall.
+In the event that one or more teams have less than six players, any batted ball either in the air or on the ground toward right field shall be ruled an out.
+A predetermined line will be decided upon by the captains and when feasible, articles will be placed in the field to determine this line.
 A first baseman will be used to field putouts at first base, but is not considered in play otherwise.
 A team may elect to shift the first baseman to second in which case he is in play, but first base will remain uncovered.
 Rules 1.05 and 1.06 will still apply.

 1.11